Overview

 ACL injury

-The anterior cruciate ligament (ACL) is one of the key ligaments that help stabilize the knee joint.
-The connects the thighbone (femur) to the shinbone (tibia).
-It's most commonly torn during sports that involve sudden stops and changes in direction — such as basketball, soccer, tennis and volleyball.
+The anterior cruciate ligament, also called ACL, is one of the key ligaments that help stabilize the knee joint.
+The ACL connects the thighbone to the shinbone.
+The thighbone also is called the femur.
+The shinbone also is called the tibia.
+The ACL most commonly is torn during sports that involve sudden stops and changes in direction — such as basketball, soccer, tennis and volleyball.

 Torn meniscus